djeada/Networking-Notes/quizzes/firewall_ids_and_ips.md

     - A system that alternates between detection and prevention modes based on traffic volume.
     - A system that requires both an IDS and an IPS to function properly.
     - A system that focuses on host-based detection only.

-These questions are designed to test practical knowledge and understanding of firewalls, IDS, and IPS, focusing on real-world applications and decision-making.